 It is suggested that the core identity group is usually a group of people that the individual most identifies with and cares most about what other members think of the individual.
 It can be absolutely any group of people including for example; family, businessman, working class, animal lovers, etc...
 It is difficult to change the core identity, but anecdotal evidence suggests that for most people it is not impossible.
 For instance, people can notoriously 'change' as they become rich and famous.

 Having a certain core identity does not preclude belonging to other groups.
 For example, a person with a core identity as a businessman can still be a member of a family and have a role as a father.
-People are usually motivated to do their best in whichever group is salient at the time, both in terms of their status within the group and the overall performance of the group.
+People are usually motivated to do their best in whichever group is salient at the time, both in terms of their perceived standing within the group and the overall performance of the group.
 The core identity group usually includes friends and/or family, and it is suggested that it is the group people revert to when no other group is salient.
 When making personal lifestyle decisions, it is suggested that the person decides what is best for them in the context of their core identity group.

 The core identity group is a new concept and is not well supported by studies.
 It is different in essence to Erikson's core identity, which describes a multifaceted core identity.
 Some studies have been done that indicate people care more about assessments from friends and family than from other people.
 Studies also suggest that members of a group are subconsciously motivated to improve their standing in the group, and this should also apply to the core identity group.